 In May 2015 Daniel started the photography project “Foreigner” in collaboration with his John Radcliffe Studio partners Thomas Saxby (graphic designer) and Jade Morris (producer).
 The aim of this series was to contribute an alternative type of image to the visual landscape of this humanitarian crisis.
 He travelled to, and revisited, most of Europe’s refugee/migrant hotspots over the course of many months.
-In December 2015 Daniel was nominated to enter the First Book Award founded by MACK Books, a photography-publishing prize established in 2012 to support emerging photographers.
+In December 2015 Daniel was nominated to enter the First Book Award founded by MACK Books.
 The resulting dummy, “Foreigner: Migration into Europe 2015-2016”, was shortlisted for the award and was later self-published by John Radcliffe Studio with a print run of 1,000 copies (currently sold out).
 The book was distributed internationally and received critical acclaim.
 In October 2016, “Foreigner: Migration into Europe 2015 – 2016” was shortlisted for the Paris Photo Aperture Foundation First Book Award.

 In January 2017 Daniel was named the winner of the British Journal of Photography International Photography Award 2017 in recognition of his work on the migrant/refugee crisis across Europe.
 This award resulted in the first solo showing of the “Foreigner” project at TJ Boulting Gallery, London, in March 2017.
 This exhibition was accompanied by a new John Radcliffe Studio publication, "Foreigner: Collected Writings 2017" (Click to purchase).
 The project has since been exhibited at the Refugee Law Initiative at Senate House Library, Cortona On The Move Photography Festival, Organ Vida at the Museum of Contemporary Art Zagreb, and the Wagner Gallery at New York University.